 A single accusation is all it takes.
 No other evidence is needed to be charged with a sex crime, and to have your life turned upside down.
 Depending on the charge, you could be facing a serious felony as well as the requirement that you register as a sex offender.
 Often, this also means significant jail/prison time.

 We know this is scary and you likely feel completely overwhelmed.
 We’re here to help.
 We fight sex crime cases on a daily basis and have proven strategies to successfully defend against them and get you the best possible resolution.

-We’re betting you have several burning questions you want answered, which is why we created this page.
-Here you’ll find simple and straightforward answers to the questions that really matter to you right now.
-Despite this, the best way to make sure all of your questions are answered is to simply pick up the phone and give us a call for a free confidential consultation.
+Below, you’ll find answers to many common questions related to sex crime allegations, but the best way to make sure your individual questions are answered is to simply give us a call for a free, no strings attached consultation.

 A little further down on this page you can read a few brief descriptions about some of the more common sex crimes in Washington.
 You can also see what sex crimes require registration on this page as well.
 For now, here is list of some of the more common sex crimes we see in Washington:

 That depends on whether you are convicted of a sex crime and what that sex crime is.
 Further, Washington State has the following different levels of registration: Lifetime, Indefinite, 15 years, and 10 years.
 The duty to register begins after you are convicted and released from custody.

 The answer to this varies depending on your particular situation, but there are three universal pieces of advice: